redisson/redisson/docs/data-and-services/services.md

 Remote service provides ability to cancel invocation in any stages of its execution.
 There are three stages:

 1. Remote invocation request in queue
-2. Remote invocation request received by remote service but not lunched and Ack-response hasn't send yet
+2. Remote invocation request received by remote service but not launched yet, and the ack-response hasn't been sent
 3. Remote invocation execution in progress

 To handle third stage you need to check for `Thread.currentThread().isInterrupted()` status in your Remote service code.
 Here is an example: